St Leonard's Church, Spernall: Recent history and present day

 The church was closed and declared redundant in 1972.
 The Diocese of Coventry applied to convert it into a house but this was declined and in 1976 the diocese applied for demolition.
 The Friends of Friendless Churches and the Ancient Monuments Society took an interest in conserving it.
 At the time the Friends of Friendless Churches did not have sufficient funds to purchase it, and on 29 August 1980 it was bought by the Ancient Monuments Society.
 It is the only church to have been owned by this society.
 Repairs undertaken at this time included the rebuilding of a section of the nave, and the re-roofing of the chancel; this cost £4,000.
 Further repairs were undertaken in 2004 which included reconstruction of the porch and bellcote, using original material as much as possible, and the re-roofing of part of the nave roof.
 This cost about £25,000 and was paid for by the Friends of Friendless Churches.
-It is planned to carry out further work on the chancel in 2010.
+Further work on the chancel was planned to take place in 2010.
 Since 1983 the artist Nicholas Jones has been using the church as a workshop.